shehzadashiq/aws-bootcamp-cruddur-2023/journal/week6.md

 ## Scaling cruddur service

 To save costs I created scripts to scale the cruddur services up and down as required.
 The script looks for all services in the cruddur cluster and automatically scales the services up and down.

+## Implementing TimeZone fixes

+After implementing the timezone fixes to verify it had worked the local dynamodb was initialised with seed data again and matched to cognito using the following steps

+I renamed all my scripts where possible to the appropriate type e.g. .sh,.py just for my own clarity.
+However this caused issues when I renamed the backend-flask/lib/

+- bin/db/setup.sh
+- bin/db/update_cognito_user_ids.py
+- bin/ddb/schema-load.py
+- bin/ddb/seed.py